 Why use a request for quotation template

 RFQs are a good starting point for negotiations.
-They let you provide a baseline expectations for vendors and help you outline exactly what it is they’ll be doing and how much you’re looking to spend.
+They allow you to provide a baseline set of expectations for vendors.
+They define the required work and the expected or desired price point.
 As you get deeper into the procurement process, you can fine-tune your RFQ to better align with what you’re looking for.

 Smart partner selection

-RFQs help you pick out companies who pay attention to the details.
-The more specific you are in your request, the more you can choose contractors who notice all the little things and provide you with the information that you really need.
+RFQs help you choose the right vendor.
+The more specific you are in your request, the more vendors can provide you with the right information.
 It’s like the old story of Van Halen’s contract requiring all the brown M&Ms be removed.
-It wasn’t because they hated brown M&Ms. They put that in their rider to see
+It wasn’t because they disliked brown M&Ms - they put that in their rider to see who was actually reading the RFQ.

 9 steps involved in creating and approving RFQs